miniBill/witch-awakening/DLCs/Core/Quests.md

 Notes:
 + You'll have a team of 3 other powerful witches not including you and Culicarius.
 Choose companions or make them up.
-+ You risk egodeath, or fates worse than death, if you fall to the abominations, as you run into twisted victims of Outsider corruption, both the pitiful, and the overpowering.
++ You risk ego death, or fates worse than death, if you fall to the abominations, as you run into twisted victims of Outsider corruption, both the pitiful, and the overpowering.

 ## Quest: Courtship